paidiver/paidiver-workshop/docs/jasmin.md

 ---

-### Downloading the PAIDIVER Example Code
+### Downloading the PAIDIVERPY Tutorials

-To obtain the example code for the workshop:
+To obtain the tutorials for the workshop:

 - Open a terminal and run: